Jacobo-DM/RageDance/lineage/ethics.md

 Every practitioner has their own rhythm, breath cycle, and wave of emotional intensity.
 RageDance helps them hear it, not override it.
+### ⭐ 11.
+Both sides, always (unless injured).
+RageDance movements are practiced on both sides of the body to maintain balance, clarity, and nervous-system symmetry.
+Exceptions are made for pain, injury, or fatigue.
+The intention is not perfection, but wholeness.
+### ⭐ 12.
+Upward movements are balanced with downward movements.
+Every rise has a corresponding fall, every expansion has a grounding.
+Balancing Skyward and Earthward motions prevents strain and allows the body to explore fluidity rather than force.
+RageDance follows the wave, not the line.
 Closing
 These principles guide every movement, every stance, every card, every warmup, every moment on the mat.